 But it’s possible to absorb more.
 K1 is a fat-soluble nutrient, so adding a fat source (like butter or olive oil) to veggie dishes can help.

-Vitamin K is involved in some important bodily processes.
+So, exactly what does vitamin K do in your body?
+It’s involved in some important bodily processes.

 1. Promotes blood clotting